Spain Valencia floods latest: British man among 95 dead and dozens still missing

 Spain floods latest: British man among 95 dead in Valencia flooding as dozens still missing

-The death toll continues to rise after the worst flash floods in three decades swept the eastern Spanish region of Valencia
+Death toll continues to rise after worst flash floods in three decades swept Spanish region of Valencia

 Your support helps us to tell the story